 About Summer Meals

-During the school year, tens of thousands of Oregon children depend on free or reduced price meals each day.
+During the school year, tens of thousands of Oregon children eat free or reduced price school meals each day.
 However, when school ends for the year, so does this important resource.
 The Summer Food Service Program (SFSP) is meant to help fill that nutritional gap.